VeryLittleGravitas/CDTADPQ/readme.md

 s.
 Provided sufficient documentation to install and run their prototype on another machine; and

+**Instructions on installation and running of the prototype can be found here: [https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Installing-and-running-the-prototype](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Installing-and-running-the-prototype).**

 t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.